Welcome to the Department of Field Services

-Image Description of the Field Services Map: The Field Service map posted above shows the state of Kansas divided into 6 regional sections.
-He region is assigned a color.
-The 28 Western counties in blue-green are served by Menely Hogan, 24 North Central counties in red are served by Anna Cyr, 14 South Central counties in blue are served by Debbie Moody, 21 Northeast counties in yellow served by Molly Reardon, 16 Southeast counties in green are served by Julie Ituarte and Wyandotte & Jackson Counties in brown are served by Pam Arbeiter.
+Image Description of the Field Services Map: The Field Service map posted above shows the state of Kansas divided into six regional sections.
+Each region is assigned a color.
+The 28 western counties in blue-green are served by Menely Hogan, 24 north central counties in red are served by Anna Cyr, 14 south central counties in blue are served by Debbie Moody, 21 northeast counties in yellow served by Molly Reardon, 16 southeast counties in green are served by Julie Ituarte and Wyandotte & Jackson Counties in brown are served by Pam Arbeiter.

 The Field Services team is available to provide unique assessments for students who have a visual impairment as well as provide technical assistance and professional development to educational teams at the local level.
 In addition, the KSSB Field Services team includes Early Childhood and Family Support Specialists, Kansas Deaf-Blind Project, Kansas Instructional Resource Center, KanLovKids regional and statewide Low Vision Clinics, and KSDE-TASN Pre-Service TSVI/COMS project to help recruit and retain vision professionals in the field.